Ever since its debut in 1904, the Olympic gold medal has represented the pinnacle of athletic achievement.

 Take the Eagle Palms, introduced in 1927, as an example.
 An Eagle Scout who earns five merit badges beyond the minimum amount (and meets other requirements) will receive a Bronze Palm.
 He’ll get a Gold Palm for 10 extra merit badges and a Silver Palm for 15.

 And what does the BSA call its top national-level award for volunteers?
 It’s the Silver Buffalo.
 There’s no Gold Buffalo Award.

-BSA recognition is based on the military model where silver is higher than gold, as in a First Lieutenant with a silver bar outranks a Second Lieutenant with a gold bar.
+It’s because BSA recognition originally was based around the military model, where silver is higher than gold, as in a First Lieutenant with a silver bar outranks a Second Lieutenant with a gold bar.